 First, I made the brownies.
 I used the brownie and buttercream icing recipes from my Peppermint Brownies Recipe except I omitted the peppermint extract from the icing and only used half of the chocolate chips.
 However, I suggest omitting the chocolate chips altogether because it is more difficult to cut through the chips to make the brownies heart-shaped.
 Leave the chips in if you don’t mind them not being perfectly shaped.
 I used a heart-shaped cookie cutter for the outline and then cut them with a sharp knife.

 I froze the brownies once they cooled and defrosted them the next day.
-You do not have to freeze them but, I do think freezing them makes them more easily to cut (without the brownies sticking to the knife) and obtaining perfectly heart-shaped brownies.
+You do not have to freeze them but, I do think it makes them more easy to cut.
+Otherwise, the brownies will stick to the knife and making it difficult to obtain perfectly heart-shaped brownies.